 “It seems pretty clear to me that Atlantic Richfield wants to get out of the bottled water program,” John Hadder, director of Great Basin Resource Watch told the Current.
 “But until that report has been finalized and has been thoroughly reviewed I think it’s premature to make any decisions regarding any kind of contamination boundary.”

 Billions of gallons of water contaminated

-In a 2017 groundwater remediation investigation daft report, it was estimated that the total volume of the contaminated groundwater plume is 385,217 acre-feet — that’s hundreds of billions of gallons of water.
+In a 2017 groundwater remediation investigation draft report, it was estimated that the total volume of the contaminated groundwater plume is 385,217 acre-feet — that’s hundreds of billions of gallons of water.
 It would take an estimated 285 years of pumping at 2,500 gallons per minute to clean the site.

 The tribe argues that there aren’t enough monitoring wells on the Yerington Paiute Reservation to accurately determine the presence of contamination in the groundwater.
 Currently, 12 groundwater monitoring wells and three domestic wells are sampled on the 1,653-acre reservation.

 Several people raised concerns about the proximity of their homes to the defined boundary line and were skeptical their water was safe to drink.